tusharmopuri/Website/index.md

 My research interests (and experiences) lie in Cryptography, with a focus on Succinct Non-interactive ARguments of Knowledge (SNARKs).
 I would, however, be very excited about an opportunity to branch out.

 #### Summer 2025.
-This summer I will be in Berkeley to attend the workshops at the program on cryptography (hosted by the Simons Institute).
+This summer I will be in Berkeley to attend the cryptography workshops hosted by the Simons Institute.
 Please feel free to email me if you are around and want to chat/ collaborate.

 ## Publications {#publications}